mrfarmer777/cli-tripadclisor/README.md

 # TripadCLIsor

-Do you need to book a highly-ranked hotel, but you're tired of all the dizzying colors and non-serifed fonts of the modern web?
+Need a little inspiration for your next trip, but you're tired of all the dizzying colors and non-serifed fonts of the modern web?
-Search for your lodging in the monospace-riddled comfort of the Command Line with TripadCLIsor!
-We hope you're a satisfied CLIent.
+Try getting inspired in the familiar comfort of the Command Line with TripadCLIsor!
+Choose from over 700 destinations serendipitously selected for you or be inspired by themed destinations that strike your fancy.

-TODO:
--speed up/hide scraping methods
--improve documentation on cli
--implement modules for searching and linking